-Responsibilities and membership of the Healthcare UK Governance Board
+Responsibilities and membership of the Healthcare UK Advisory Board.

-The Governance Board is accountable to Department for International Trade (DIT) and Department of Health (DH) ministers.
+The Advisory Board is accountable to Department for International Trade (DIT) and Department of Health (DH) ministers.

-The Governance Board is responsible for signing off and directing the planning of Healthcare UK activity plus overseeing the delivery of the strategy.
+The Advisory Board is responsible for signing off and directing the planning of Healthcare UK activity plus overseeing the delivery of the strategy.
 Specific responsibilities include: